exastro-suite/exastro-it-automation-docs-dev/docs/en/2.5/_sources/manuals/platform_management/organization.rst.txt

           - No
           - :kbd:`true`
         * - optionsIta.driver
-          - | Specify install driver.
-            | Installed drivers cannot be deleted.
-          - | If false, this item can be set to true.
+          - | Specify which driver to install/uninstall.
+          - | Yes
-          - :kbd:`true`
+          - :kbd:`true or false`
         * - optionsIta.services.document_store.name
           - | Required parameter if the optionsIta.drivers' Exastro OASE is active.
 Not required if Exastro OASE is already active.
             | The value is fixed to "mongodb".